FRC-6390/Athena-Docs/content/Introduction/VSCode.md

 Each season a new version comes out and you will need to update to that version if you wish to compete

-Then run the .Iso file that you just downloaded and run the Installer.exe program.
+Then run the ".iso" file that you just downloaded and run the Installer.exe program.
 Choose the skip installing VS Code option as we have already installed it in the previous step above.
-gif should go here
 ![Downloading WPI](/gifs/image9.gif?classes=border,shadow)

 ##### Verifying and Finishing Install